gincoat/gincoat.github.io/docs/request-data.md

 ```

 #### Post Data
-here is how you can get the posted data:
+Here is how you can get the posted data:
 ```go
 func SomeHandler(c *gin.Context) {
 	name := c.PostForm("name") # get the parameter